JohnStov/fsx-audio-workshop/slides/slides/index.md

 ## Let's get coding!

-' I prefer VSCode with Ionide plugins
+VSCode with Ionide plugins

-' Create a new folder
+- Create a new folder

-' Open folder in VSCode
+- Open folder in VSCode
-' Ctrl+Shift+P - F#: New Project - type: console - call it AudioWorkshop
+- Ctrl+Shift+P - F#: New Project - type: console - call it AudioWorkshop
-'   Gives us a new project with Fake & Paket
-' `git init` if you want to
+- `git init` if you want to

-' open console (Ctrl+Shift+') - cd to AudioWorkshop and `dotnet run`
+- open console (Ctrl+Shift+') - cd to AudioWorkshop and `dotnet run`

 ---